Spring Garden Revival

 Contact Milton's Department of Public Works for Brush Disposal & Municipal Chipping Programs

-Milton residents have several options for responsible brush disposal, all coordinated by the Milton Department of Public Works.
-From April through November, curbside yard waste collection is available for brush bundled in biodegradable paper bags (no plastic, per MassDEP), with each bundle limited to 4-foot lengths and under 50 lbs, tied with biodegradable twine.
-The Transfer Station accepts brush with proper permits and fees.
-Municipal chipping programs, scheduled seasonally, may provide on-site chipping and finished mulch.
+Milton residents have several options for responsible brush disposal, with strict adherence to Massachusetts and local regulations.
+From April through November, curbside yard waste collection is available for brush bundled in biodegradable paper bags (no plastic) or tied with biodegradable twine, with each bundle not exceeding 4-foot lengths and 50 lbs.
 Brush must be separated from leaves and free of contaminants.
+The Transfer Station accepts brush with proper permits and fees; check for current hours and policies.
+Municipal chipping programs, coordinated through the Department of Public Works, offer on-site chipping during peak spring and fall seasons, with finished mulch sometimes available to residents.
 Never dispose of brush in the street or storm drains—this can result in MS4 violations and penalties.
-For more information, contact: Milton Department of Public Works
+For guidance on schedules, chipping, and compliance:

 Phone: (617) 898-4900

-Website: Milton Department of Public Works
+Official Website: Milton Department of Public Works

 Milton Fire Department Coordination for Open Burning Permits & Safety Requirements